Strings

 .

-Implement this function for a custom type to specify its Typst formatting.
+Implement the three-parameter form of this function for a custom type to specify its Typst formatting.
 A setting is a value used in Julia, whose type varies across settings.
 A parameter is passed directly to a Typst function and must be a TypstString

 with the same name as in Typst, except that dashes are replaced with underscores.
-Settings each have a default value, whereas the default values of parameters are handled by Typst functions.
 Some settings, such as block

 , correspond with a parameter but may also be used in Julia.